rodrigue89/Swizzle/README.md

 ## What is it?

-Swizzle is a programming language that is all new, yet all fun.
+Swizzle is a fast, static typed programming language that is all new and all fun.
 Swizzle has a syntax that is similar to other popular programming languages.
-It is simple to write code and simpler to run it.

 Though Swizzle is still in development, I would say it is slightly functional.

-##### Swizzle allows:

-- Custom objects
+Here is a (small) list of Swizzle's functionality.
+- Variables and constants
 - User defined functions
-- Variables

-##### Still in development

 - Control flow (if, while, for)
 - Operators
+- Custom objects
+- Extension of objects
-- Extending
+- Protocols

 For more, visit the [documentation](https://github.com/SafelySwift/Swizzle/wiki).